DaXor-0/Swing_Test/README.md

 The script must be modified to select:
 - `<p_name>`: Name of the partition to run tests on on the target cluster.
 - `<qos_name>`: Name of the required quality of service.
 (OPTIONAL)
 - `<n_nodes>`: The number of nodes to request for the SLURM job.
-Note that, for benchmarking reasons this must be the number of processes.
+Note that, for benchmarking reasons this must be the number of processes (i.e. one single process for node, irrespective of node cores).
 - `<requested_time>`: The time requested for job allocation.
 Higher number of hours is suggested.
 - `<account_name>`: Account name on the target cluster.